-A classification as Acute Tox.
-3, H331 is proposed.
-Based on CLP Regulation, an ATE of 5.50 mg/L (vapour) is warranted.
+Based on the available results, a classification as Acute Tox.
+3; H331 (Toxic if inhaled) is proposed as well as an ATE of 5.50 mg/L (vapours), based on the CLP regulation.

 10.4 Skin corrosion/irritation

 10.5 Serious eye damage/eye irritation